 Winner of Best New Play at the WhatsOnStage Awards after its West End debut in 2021, the hair-raising supernatural thriller 2:22 A Ghost Story takes over Opera House Manchester for the first time with a new slate of star performers from stage and screen, with former cast members including Lily Allen, Tom Felton, Jake Wood and James Buckley.

 Billed as a ‘brilliantly funny and adrenaline-filled night’, the innovative edge-of-your-seat theatre experience introduces audiences to Jenny, a new homeowner who – to the disdain of her husband – believes the house is haunted.
-Over the course of an argument about belief, skepticism and the paranormal between the couple and their dinner guests, an unsettling atmosphere fills the room, and they eventually agree to stay up until 2:22am to uncover the conclusive truth.
+Over the course of an argument about belief, scepticism and the paranormal between the couple and their dinner guests, an unsettling atmosphere fills the room, and they eventually agree to stay up until 2:22am to uncover the conclusive truth.

 The world-famous Moulin Rouge!
 The Musical comes to The Palace this year.
 Winner of ten Tony awards, including Best Musical, Best Director, and Best Choreography, Baz Luhrmann’s revolutionary film comes to life in a Belle Époque blaze of glamour, glitz and eye-popping excess.